DarkEye123/continuity-fe-homework/README.md

 I planned to use [http://rollbar.com](rollbar) for error tracking, but I did not have time for the setup at the end.
 Cypress and Jest were included, but not used :( ...

+## Functionality

+DB server is customized to match requirements from the homework description.
+Whole implementation is using BE-driven pagination, sorting and filtration.

+## Possible improvements, opinions with experience sharing

+This was my first play with Vuetify and Typescript in Vue.
+I'm Vue newbie so I fought with some basic stuff.

+In real world I'd use some sort of route guard mechanisms.
+Also, I'd make most of the calls to Vuex in route parts.

+Reasoning is simple - that way components would be less dependable and better testable.

 ## What about errors?

 Simple error 404 will show when manipulating with medium with title: "THIS WILL THROW 404"